-ST. PAUL -- Gay advocates have lobbied for allow same-sex marriages for years, but they made little progress.
-That appears ready to change Tuesday when House and Senate committees will...
+ST. PAUL -- Gay advocates have lobbied for allow same-sex marriages for years, but they made little progress. … Archive Material - Subscription required to continue reading Log in or...

 ST. PAUL - The Minnesota House will decide today whether to send a nearly $500 million public works borrowing bill to the governor or continue work on it.
 On Monday, the House and Senate passed slightly different versions of the bill, which would allow state funds to go toward colleges, roads, bridges, flood prevention and the state Capitol building, among other needs throughout the state.
 The Senate, which approved the bill 45-22, shifted some money to allow for funding new projects during its Monday debate.

 ST. PAUL - Minnesota legislators are on call to vote on flood-relief funding Monday, but it remains unclear whether communities affected by a June 17 tornado outbreak - including Wadena - also can expect help.
 Even the flood action is tentative, depending on whether the federal government declares southern Minnesota a disaster area yet this week.
 Flooding brought on by record and near-record rainfalls began on Sept.
 22 across southern Minnesota, especially the southeast.

 News that Minnesota cities and counties will receive full state aid checks later this month appropriately came on a day when many were sending out snowplows and all were dealing with bitter cold weather as the season's first major storm whipped through the state.
 Gov. Tim Pawlenty announced on Tuesday that he will not reduce or eliminate December state payments to local governments.